paulshuker/coppafisher/docs/omp.md

 ## 1: Minimum Intensity Threshold

-Before running on pixels, many pixels are discarded because they are background and not spots.
+Before running on pixels, many pixels are discarded because they are too dim and not spots.
 To do this, we take the middle z plane colours for each tile, $D_{txyrc}$, and compute their intensities as

 $$